slyapustin/django-chatbot/README.md

-# Motironig Django Celery application on Heroku
+# Monitoring Celery application on Heroku